openvnf/kube-vxlan-controller/README.md

 According to [VXLAN specification] during the setup process a VXLAN should be provided with a Segment ID or "VXLAN Network Identifier (VNI)".
-The controller does that automatically using the predefined Kubernetes configmap object that should exist by the time of creation a VXLAN.
-The configmap describes relation of a VXLAN name to its VNI.
+The controller does that automatically using the ID specified in the network options.
+The options could be defined either in the "kube-vxlan-controller" configmap or in the annotation (see "Network Configuration" below).

-The manifest used in the "Deployment" section defines a configmap with initial set of VXLAN name to VNI relations and could be edited using this command:
+The manifest used in the "Deployment" section defines a configmap with initial set of options defining VXLAN name to VNI relations and could be edited using this command:

 ```
 $ kubectl -n kube-system edit configmap kube-vxlan-controller